Uniform global stability of switched nonlinear systems in the Koopman operator framework: Introduction

 In this paper, we provide a partial solution to the problem introduced in \cite{liberzon2004lie} by proving global uniform stability results for switched nonlinear systems under a general solvability property of Lie algebras.
-To do so, we rely on the Koopman operator framework \cite{budivsic2012applied, mauroy2020koopman}: we depart from the classical pointwise description of dynamical systems and consider instead the evolution of observable functions (here in the Hardy space of holomorphic functions defined on the complex polydisk).
-Through this approach, equivalent infinite-dimensional dynamics are generated by linear Koopman generators, so that nonlinear systems are represented by Koopman linear systems that are amenable to global stability analysis \cite{mauroy2016global}.
+To do so, we rely on the Koopman operator framework \cite{budivsic2012applied, mauroy2020koopman}: we depart from the classical pointwise description of dynamical systems and consider instead the evolution of observable functions.
+These functions are first assumed to belong to general reproducing kernel Hilbert spaces, and then to the Hardy space of holomorphic functions defined on the complex polydisk or on the real hypercube.
+This approach is related to the previous works \cite{ikeda2022koopman,rosenfeld2022dynamic,rosenfeld2019occupation,rosenfeld2019occupation2} studying the Koopman operator defined on those spaces.
+Through this framework, equivalent infinite-dimensional dynamics are generated by linear Koopman generators, so that nonlinear systems are represented by Koopman linear systems that are amenable to global stability analysis \cite{mauroy2016global}.
 In particular, building on preliminary results obtained in \cite{zagabe2021switched}, we construct a common Lyapunov functional for switched Koopman linear systems.
 A key point is to focus on the adjoint of the Koopman generators and notice that these operators have a common invariant maximal flag if the linear parts of the subsystems generate a solvable Lie algebra, a condition that is milder than the original assumption proposed in \cite{liberzon2004lie}.
-Finally, we derive a common Lyapunov function for the original switched nonlinear system and prove its convergence under specific algebraic conditions on the vector field.
-This allows us to obtain a bounded invariant region where the switched nonlinear system is globally uniformly asymptotically stable.
+Finally, we derive a common Lyapunov function under the form of a convergent infinite series for the original switched nonlinear system.
+This allows us to obtain a bounded invariant region of the unit polydisk where the switched nonlinear system is globally uniformly asymptotically stable.
+Moreover, the common Lyapunov function series can be truncated and considered as a candidate common Lyapunov function, which can potentially lead to an approximation of the region of attraction beyond the polydisk.
 To our knowledge, this is the first time that a novel solution to an open theoretical problem is obtained within the Koopman operator framework.